ptitSeb/box64/docs/USAGE.md

  * 1 : Added "-cef-disable-gpu-compositor" to command line arguments (usefull for steamwebhelper/cef based programs)

 #### BOX64_ARGS
+If that var exist, it will be added as argument(s) to the command line if there is no current argument (it's ignored else).
+Note that "" are supported, but not ''

+#### BOX64_INSERT_ARGS
-If that var exist, it will be added as argument(s) to the command line.
+If that var exist, it will be inserted as firsts argument(s) to the command line.
 Note that "" are supported, but not ''

 #### BOX64_EXIT
  * 0 : Nothing special